 "Mahatmaji took me to task for including a Harijan in my second cabinet.
 I retorted by saying that it was a Congress programme of uplift of Harijans for which Mahatmaji fasted unto death and that I did what I could in furtherance of that programme when opportunity offered itself and I think I have done nothing wrong in doing so.
 Thereupon Mahatmaji charged me of doing this for my selfish ambition.
 I repudiated this charge saying that any selfish motive is disproved by my resignation.
-Then Mahatmaji said that by my action I have thrown an apple of discord among the members of that simple community and have rendered disservice to the Congress cause by throwing this temptation in their way."1 appearances.
-That he was not, shows that Gandhi was opposed to his inclusion on principle.
+Then Mahatmaji said that by my action I have thrown an apple of discord among the members of that simple community and have rendered disservice to the Congress cause by throwing this temptation in their way."

 That this is true and that Gandhi objected to the untouchable being included in the Cabinet is evidenced by the fact that when a new Congress Ministry was formed in Central Provinces this untouchable who functioned as a minister for a day was excluded.
-He should have been included as a matter of form, at least to keep up
+He should have been included as a matter of form, at least to keep up appearances.
+That he was not, shows that Gandhi was opposed to his inclusion on principle.

-1 This statement was repeated by Dr. Khare at a meeting held in Servants of India Society's Hall in Bombay in support of his cause.
+&lt;sup>1 This statement was repeated by Dr. Khare at a meeting held in Servants of India Society's Hall in Bombay in support of his cause.